 Mr. Cable also represents tech and life sciences companies in complex minority strategic transactions including KIND in its 2018 partnership with Mars, Cornerstone onDemand in its 2018 $300 million convertible debt PIPE with Silver Lake and Microsoft, and PTC in its 2018 $1 billion common stock PIPE and strategic partnership with Rockwell.
 Mr. Cable also represented Keryx in its announced 2018 merger of equals transaction with Akebia.

 Mr. Cable periodically represents public companies in connection with highly confidential “activist” matters, including the successful negotiation of "Cooperation" Agreements with Elliott Management on behalf of Cognizant and Citrix.

-Mr. Cable also represents a number of private venture backed life sciences companies in governance, capital formation and collaboration transactions (including Moderna, Rubius, Yumanity and Ohana).
+Mr. Cable also represents a number of private venture backed life sciences companies in Board governance, collaboration transactions, crossover financings and IPOs (including Moderna, Rubius and Yumanity).

 Mr. Cable serves as a member of the President's Leadership Council at Dartmouth College and as chairman emeritus of the Buckingham Browne & Nichols School.
 He also served for more than a decade as a member of the Board of Fellows of Harvard Medical School.